-Note: Because you are not required to file Form 1098-T on magnetic media for 1998, you are not required to obtain a waiver to file Forms 1098-T on paper.
-Thus, you may file any Forms 1098-T on paper for 1998 without a waiver.
+Note: Because you are not required to file Forms 1098-E or 1098-T on magnetic media for 1999, you are not required to obtain a waiver to file Forms 1098-E or 1098-T on paper.

 Penalty.
 If you are required to file on magnetic media but fail to do so, and you do not have an approved waiver, you may be subject to a penalty of \$50 per return for failure to file information returns on magnetic media unless you establish reasonable cause.
 However, you can file up to 250 returns on paper; those returns will not be subject to a penalty for failure to file on magnetic media.